 Most people rarely think about their garage door torsion springs, if ever.
 However, these springs don’t last forever, so you’ll need an experienced torsion spring repair company to fix them for you.
 Of course, you could attempt to complete this task yourself but you are much better off entrusting this work to a professional.
-Here’s what you need to know about torsion springs and why you should leave their repair to the experts.
+Here’s what you need to know about garage door spring repair and why you should leave that task to the experts.

 Torsion Spring Basics

 Although there are a few garage door styles that operate without the use of torsion springs, the majority of those in modern homes do use springs.
 When you look at your garage door from the inside, you’ll see the torsion springs up above the door itself.
 Depending on the size of your garage door, you may have one or two torsion springs.

 Without these springs, your garage door will be incredibly difficult to open and close.
 Garage doors are much heavier than most people realize and it is the springs that support the bulk of the weight.
 Although the garage door opener motor does play a role, it just doesn’t have enough power on its own to open the door without the assistance of the torsion springs and will likely burn itself out in the process.
 Try to open the door manually without springs and you likely won’t even be able to get the door off the ground, much less fully open.

 Most garage door torsion springs have a lifespan of about 10,000 uses.
 For a typical home, this equates to about 5 to 10 years of use before the springs will need to be replaced.
 There are some variations that offer extended lifespans of 15 to 20 years, but these are far less common.
 If you are unsure which type you have in your home, it is usually a safe bet to assume the former rather than the latter.